AdobeDocs/workfront.de-DE/help/quicksilver/reports-and-dashboards/reports/tips-tricks-and-troubleshooting/reports-faq.md

 <!--this section is linked from the Actual Hours article for Tasks in the Task Information folder; edit the links or do not delete or change this section-->

-Für einen Projektbericht habe ich eine Berechnung, die die tatsächlichen Legacy-Stunden von den geplanten Stunden abzieht.
+In einem Projektbericht habe ich eine Berechnung, die die tatsächlichen Stunden von den geplanten Stunden abzieht.

 Das Ergebnis, das ich erhalte, ist falsch.